kundajelab/chipseq_pipeline/README.md

 $ cp bds.config $HOME/.bds/
 ```

-For Kundaje lab servers (mitra, nandi, durga, kali, amold and wotan), the pipeline provides a flag to automatically set shell environments and species database.
+For Kundaje lab servers (mitra, nandi, durga, kali, vayu, amold and wotan) and SCG3 (carmack*, crick*, scg3*), the pipeline automatically determines the type of servers and set shell environments and species database.
 ```
-$ bds -s sge chipseq.bds [...] -kundaje_lab
+$ bds -s sge chipseq.bds [...]
 ```

 ### Usage

 There are two ways to define parameters for ChIP-Seq pipelines.
 Default values are already given for most of them.
 Take a look at example commands and configuration files (./examples).

-The pipeline automatically determines if each task has finished or not (comparing timestamps of input/output files for each task).
-To run the pipeline from the point of failure, correct error first and then just run the pipeline with the same command that you started the pipeline with.
-There is no additional parameter for restarting the pipeline.
+Two methods share the same key names.

-1) From command line arguments
+1) Parameters from command line arguments:
 ```
 $ bds chipseq.bds [OPTS]
 ```